 “You avoid 1,000 or 500 people having a heart attack, stroke or similar,” said Collins.

 When put into perspective in the United Kingdom, Collins added that among the 4 million people with previous heart events, and 2 million people at increased risk in the country, 80,000 heart attacks would be prevented each year, while 600 might develop myopathy (a rare condition involving muscle pain, tenderness or weakness that can be severely disabling and sometimes fatal).

 A further analysis found that for each 1 mmol/L reduction in LDL cholesterol made using statin therapy, the risk of coronary deaths and heart attacks, strokes and coronary bypass procedures is reduced by approximately 25% for each year the drugs are taken after the first year.

 But one concern among some experts, and opponents, is the eventual use of statins to treat people who have high cholesterol, but have not had previous cardiovascular issues and do not have diabetes of hypertension, meaning more people take them than needed.
-Fewer studies have shown that statins reduce the risk of cardiovascular diseases in healthy people
+Fewer studies have shown that statins reduce the risk of cardiovascular diseases in healthy people with high cholesterol.

 What about the harms?

 The study also reviewed the occurrence of side effects, such as muscle pain, hemorrhagic stroke and myopathy, to identify whether the controversies around the use of statins are warranted.